 The Department of Architecture at the University of Washington occupies two major buildings on the UW campus, Gould Hall and Architecture Hall.
 The department also provides studio and thesis space in the Gould Hall Annex and the Community Design Building, just west of Gould Hall.

-Gould Hall contains the department administrative offices, classrooms, wood and metal shops, photo lab, audio visual resources, architecture and urban design library, digital commons and the Design Coffee Shop.
+Gould Hall contains the department administrative offices, classrooms, wood and metal labs, photo lab, audio visual resources, Built Environments Library, Digital Commons and the Design Coffee Shop.

 Architecture Hall houses studios, faculty offices, the Design Machine Group, Archnet and another branch of the Design Coffee Shop.
-The department also uses facilities at the University of Washington’s Rome Center, and the Integrated Design Lab (IDL) just west of the university.
+The department also uses facilities at the University of Washington’s Rome Center, and the Integrated Design Lab (IDL), located at The Bullitt Center.

 Architecture Hall was designed in 1907 by Howard & Galloway of San Francisco as a chemistry building, but served as the Fine Arts Palace for the 1909 Alaska-Yukon-Pacfic Exposition (AYPE).
 In 1937, when the Department of Chemistry moved to the new Bagley Hall, it was renamed Physiology Hall, as the Department of Physiology occupied most of the building.
-In 1950 Architecture took possession of the building and it was given the name Architecture Hall.
+In 1950 the Department of Architecture moved into the building and it was given the name Architecture Hall.
 Architecture Hall was remodeled by Thomas Hacker & Associates in 2006-2007.
 It now houses the Department of Construction Management, Department of Architecture studios and faculty offices, and university classrooms.
 John Stamets, Lecturer of photography in Architecture, produced thorough documention of the renovation from the beginning of construction through completion.

 The Department of Architecture manages a large, fully staffed and equipped wood-working and metal-working shop.
 It provides students with the space and equipment needed to design and build models, furniture, and small-scale building components.
-The shop serves as an instructional facility in conjunction with design studios, structures, materials, and digital fabrication classes; it can also accommodate independent student projects.
+The labs serve as an instructional facility in conjunction with design studios, structures, materials, and digital fabrication classes; it can also accommodate independent student projects.

 Gould Hall houses a photo lab with a traditional film darkroom and a studio space for photographing and lighting large models and other artwork.
 Despite the rise of digital photography, the Department of Architecture remains committed to foundation courses in film photography.
 In the Photo Lab studio space, digital cameras are used almost exclusively for photographing models and other student-made objects such as furniture.
 The Photo Lab is open to all students in the department.